-- The number of Checkpoint Managers (ChkpointMgrs)/Redundancy Managers (RedMgrs) should be equal to the number of SessMgrs in each UP. - All UP has same number of SessMgrs. - During switchover, all the ChkpointMgrs work parallelly to flush checkpoints from RCM to new Active UP: - To achieve true parallelism, it is recommended to have as many cores as the number of ChkpointMgrs.
+• The number of Checkpoint Managers (ChkpointMgrs)/Redundancy Managers (RedMgrs) should be equal to the number of SessMgrs in each UP.

+- All UP has same number of SessMgrs. - During switchover, all the ChkpointMgrs work parallelly to flush checkpoints from RCM to new Active UP: - o To achieve true parallelism, it is recommended to have as many cores as the number of ChkpointMgrs. - Additionally, two cores for operations involving other pods.